estuary/flow/site/docs/concepts/derivations.md

 Update the module with your lambda function bodies, and proceed to test and deploy your catalog.

-Using the example below, `flowctl typescript generate --source=acmeBank.flow.yaml` will generate the stubbed-out acmeBank.flow.ts.
+Using the example below, `flowctl typescript generate --source=acmeBank.flow.yaml` will generate the stubbed-out acmeBank.ts.

 <Tabs>
 <TabItem value="acmeBank.flow.yaml" default>